How Many Days Should You Spend in Machu Picchu?

-If you are concerned only with seeing the Machu Picchu citadel (i.e. the ruins you see in all the photographs, with the iconic mountain of Wayna Picchu behind) a day is plenty of time.
-It takes the pressure off, allows for pauses to take pictures, picnic and absorb the spiritual feel of the place.
+If you're concerned only with seeing the Machu Picchu citadel (i.e. the ruins you see in all the photographs, with the iconic mountain of Wayna Picchu behind), a day is plenty of time.
+It takes the pressure off and allows for pauses to take pictures, have a picnic, and absorb the spiritual feel of the place.

 You'll also have more of a chance to find a quiet, crowd-free part of the complex.
-Try one of the two permitted hikes at the citadel itself, either the shorter more popular clamber up Wayna Picchu or the longer less crowded hike up Machu Picchu Mountain.
-Both hikes give superb views of the verdant, mountainous surrounds.
+Try one of the two permitted hikes at the citadel itself, either the shorter, more popular clamber up Wayna Picchu or the longer, less crowded hike up Machu Picchu Mountain.
+Both hikes give superb views of the verdant, mountainous surroundings.

 Machu Picchu in 2 Days

 With two days, you can afford to relax a little.
-While there is not time to attempt one of the more famous treks to Machu Picchu, there are shorter hikes in the area you can do.
+While there isn't time to attempt one of the more famous treks to Machu Picchu, there are shorter hikes in the area you can do.

 Machu Picchu in 4-7 Days